In this part of the AEM Headless Developer Journey, learn about what is required to get your own project started with AEM Headless.

 The administrator should be the user who sets up AEM and prepares the runtime environment to enable content authors to create and update content and developers to use APIs that fetch or modify content for their experience applications.

 Content authors create and manage the content that is delivered headlessly by AEM.
-Content authors use AEM features such as Content Fragments and the Assets Console to manage their content.
+Content authors use AEM features such as Content Fragment editor and various consoles to manage their content.

 Content authors should keep in mind the following best practices.